tybottorff/bottorffdocs/notes/literature_notes.md

 # Association between rheumatic autoantibodies and immune-related adverse events
  - irAEs associated with better anti-tumor response
  - rheumatic-irAEs associated with pre-ICI baseline rhematoid factor (pre-existing perhaps subclinical autoimmunity)
+# Association between specific human leukocyte antigen alleles and development of thyroid immune-related adverse events
+ - A*26:01, DPA1*01:03 and DPB1*02:01 were significantly more frequent in patients with thyroid irAE than in patients without any irAEs
 # Association between T cell repertoire diversificaton and both clinical response as well as toxicity following immune checkpoint blockade in metastatic cancer patients
  - increase repertoire diversity after ICB correlates with ICB response and irAE development in prostate cancer patients
 # Association of antithyroglobulin antibodies with the development of thyroid dysfunction induced by nivolumab